Niclas Füllkrug: Werder Bremen

 Füllkrug spent eight years with TuS Ricklingen in the Ricklingen district of Hanover, where he was coached by his father.
 During his time there he scored an average of 160 goals per season.
 When he joined Werder Bremen at the age of 14 in summer 2006, he rejected offers from five Bundesliga clubs, including Hannover 96.

 Having progressed through Werder Bremen's youth system, Füllkrug began his senior career with the club's reserves.

+Loan to Greuther Fürth

 On 24 August 2013, he joined Greuther Fürth on a one-year loan deal.
 On 2 November 2013, he scored four goals including a 12-minute hat-trick for his new club during a spectacular 6–2 away win at Erzgebirge Aue.
 Having scored six goals in 18 appearances, he sustained a ligament rupture in his right ankle in a 2–0 win against VfL Bochum which was expected to keep him out of action for three to four weeks.